top of page

 Academic Opportunities include:

-• Substitute MKTG 3954 for MKTG 4704 to earn a marketing cognate by completing additional reading and a paper that examines a topic in international marketing.
-Final approval of the cognate is obtained from the department, school, or college.
-(Communication Majors Only).
+• Substitute MKTG 3954 for MKTG 4704 by completing additional reading and a paper that examines a topic in international marketing.

 • Experiential field study with international organizations and semester-long grant proposal project - looks great on resume!